-What better way to mark 2021?
-To celebrate its tenth anniversary the Foundation is broadening the scope of its support to the prestigious French Academy in Rome [housed since 1803 in the Villa Medici and colloquially known in France as the Villa Medici].
+To celebrate its tenth anniversary in 2021 the Foundation broadened the scope of its support to the prestigious French Academy in Rome [housed since 18O3 in the Villa Medici and colloquially known in France as the Villa Medici].
 It was set up in 1666 by Louis XIV as an institution of higher learning and further study for promising young French artists.
 Previous luminaries have included Ingres, Berlioz and Debussy.
 In recent decades it has flung its doors open to all creative endeavours with Fellows as diverse as Ange Leccia, Marie Ndiaye and Bernard Frize.
 Now with former artistic director of the Rencontres d'Arles Sam Stourdzé at its helm, the Villa Medici is reaching out even further to artists from all backgrounds, of all ages and from all parts of Europe.
 A topical challenge that did not fail to attract the Foundation's attention.
-It sponsors the Villa Medici main annual events, including the ECCO Fellows' exhibition, the Nuit Blanche and of course the ¡Viva Villa!
+It sponsors the Villa Medici main annual events, including the Fellows' exhibition, the Nuit Blanche and of course the ¡Viva Villa!
 Festival of resident artists organized in conjunction with the Casa de Velázquez, the Villa Kujoyama and the Collection Lambert in Avignon.

 The Villa Medici is a paragon of Renaissance architecture perched on the Pincian Hill in Rome.
 Relics of Roman statues and the rich history of its gardens adorn this majestic property of the French Academy in Rome.
 Renowned for its generosity as well as its cultural excellence, every year the Academy selects sixteen creators drawn from all walks of art to be resident fellows at the Villa for up to one year.

-The Foundation could not have imagined a more splendid and fitting way to celebrate its first decade than to draw alongside the Villa Medici and its recently appointed Director, our friend Sam Stourdzé.
+The Foundation could not have imagined a more splendid and fitting way to embark on its next decade of patronage of the arts.
 Michel Janneau

-SAM STOURDZÉ

-Director of the French Academy in Rome - Villa Medici
+3 questions for SAM STOURDZÉ Director of the French Academy in Rome - Villa Medici members of the creative community to meet and share with and inspire one another.